codesqueak/SYWTWAM/docs/elk.md

 ## Elasticsearch

 Elasticsearch is a distributed, RESTful search and analytics engine based on [Lucene](https://lucene.apache.org/).
-It is used in the ELK stack as the repository of log information for search, analysis and visulaization tasks from Kibana.
+It is used in the ELK stack as the repository of log information for search, analysis and visualization tasks from Kibana.

 ### Install

-Elasticsearch is installed by downloading and then unpacking to a convenient directoy.
+Elasticsearch is installed by downloading and then unpacking to a convenient directory.
 Full details are given in the Elasticsearch [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)

 Once it has been unpacked and is ready to run, we need to describe the log file data being.
 This is done by setting a mapping associated to an index.
 The index in this instance is `sywtwam_idx`.
 We also need to tell Logstash to associate log records with this index.